 Transfer to another hospital:

-The Medical-Surgical ICU supports patients from the London community as a primary hospital, but also supports patients referred from other regions of Ontario who require the specialized care offered in London.
+The MSICU supports patients from the London community as a primary hospital, but also supports patients referred from other regions of Ontario who require the specialized care offered in London.

 Once the patient no longer requires the specialized skills and technology of LHSC, our ICU team will discuss with family or pateint’s significant other the options for transferring the patient back to their community hospital.
 If you have any questions about this, or concerns with the process, please see the bedside nurse.
 The bedside nurse will help you get in touch with the appropriate person to address any questions or concerns.